Line 2 (Athens Metro): Future extensions

-According to the Athens Metro Development Plan of September 2022, Attiko Metro (who develops and builds Metro extensions) is exploring extensions to both ends of Line 2.
+According to the Athens Metro Development Plan of September 2022, Elliniko Metro (who develops and builds Metro extensions) is exploring extensions to both ends of Line 2.
 Both extensions first appeared in the Souflias plan in April 2009, which envisaged the extension of Line 2 to Zefyri in the north, and Glyfada in the south.
+In September 2025, Elliniko Metro again confirmed their plans for these extensions of Line 2, having begun initial procedures for the extension to Agios Nikolaos in the north while the southern extension to Glyfada was still being studied.
+As part of this extension plan, the Elaionas depot (which is shared with Line 3) is planned to be upgraded to account for future passenger growth.